Nebula-Software-Systems/Nebula.Caching/README.md

 ## About

-Nebula.Caching is an Open-Source caching library that allows you to use cache-aside in your projects with minimal configuration.
+NebulaCaching is an Open-Source caching library that allows you to use cache-aside in your projects with minimal configuration.

 As of today, we support caching using Redis, InMemory and Memcached, but in the future we hope to support your favourite caching provider!